SuperCowPowers/workbench/docs/api_classes/meta.md

 # Meta

-## Important
+!!! tip inline end "Meta Examples"
+    Examples of using the Meta class are listed at the bottom of this page [Examples](#examples).

+::: sageworks.api.meta

+!!! warning inline end "Refresh"
     Many of the methods below have a `refresh` argument that's defaulted to False.
 In almost every situation and use case this is the correct default.
 Setting `refresh` to `True` will lead to fairly substantial performance issues, so don't do it :).

-!!! tip inline end "Meta Examples"
-    Examples of using the Meta class are listed at the bottom of this page [Examples](#examples).

-::: sageworks.api.meta

 ## Examples
 These example show how to use the `Meta()` class to pull lists of artifacts from AWS.
 DataSources, FeatureSets, Models, Endpoints and more.
 If you're building a web interface plugin, the **Meta** class is a great place to start.